BigChester/multi-i18n/README.md

 ## TODO

-- [ ] Scan all YML files in the direct folders and generate only one src file from all YML srcs
 - [ ] Adding relative path has some bugs
 - [ ] Support counting the number of strings
 - [ ] Support generating code for Python